doivglser/mindevenviro-fanciful/docs/README.md

 "F1 on the desktop" * quit's VTWM (refers to logout)

-"grenn button left corner on title-bar" * iconize window
+"green button left corner on title-bar" * iconize window

-"grenn button right corner on title-bar" * resize window
+"green button right corner on title-bar" * resize window

 "Right click on the Desktop" * Change Background